mcradcliffe2490/trading-card-deck-generator/DEPLOYMENT.md

 The build process has been updated to work correctly on deployment platforms:
 - Moved TypeScript and Vite to production dependencies
 - Simplified build command to just `vite build`
+- Created separate build configs for different platforms
-- Added postinstall script for server dependencies
+- Added nixpacks.toml for Railway optimization

 ## Quick Deploy Options